 The main goal of a landfill is to gather and isolate waste that can’t be recycled or composted.
 These facilities are purposefully designed to hinder biodegradation and decomposition to prevent structural instability and potential collapses.
 By minimizing exposure to oxygen and sunlight and lining the area with clay or plastic, landfills slow down the decomposition process and prevent leachate—a liquid that can emerge from waste—from contaminating the environment.

-What Occurs to Organics in a Landfill?
+What Occurs to Organics in A Landfill?

 Compost vs. Landfills